inforapid/SPARQL/README.md

 A line starting with the comment #query can be used to separte many queries
 ```

+## Tips for SPARQL queries
+* Use OPTIONAL to prevent timeouts wherever it's possible

 ## SPARQL code snippets for use with the InfoRapid KnowledgeBase Builder

 #### Convert an url so that it opens inplace in the KnowledgeBase Builder: